AnkitDroidGit/ankitdroidgit.github.io/_posts/2020-12-12-why-flutter.md

 ### What is Flutter?

-It belongs to the category of cross platform development frameworks and tools that allows developers to build and compile native apps for
+It belongs to the category of cross-platform development frameworks and tools that allows developers to build and compile native apps for
   - Android and iOS mobiles,
-  - Desktops including MacOS, Chromebook, Windows and Linux machines
+  - Desktops including macOS, Chromebook, Windows, and Linux machines
   - Web

 All of this happens from a single code base.

-So we can say that Flutter is Write once and run anywhere framework for developers.
+So we can say that Flutter is a Write once and run anywhere framework for developers.

-If you feel lazy to read more text, you can watch video on the topic below
+If you feel lazy to read more text, you can watch a video on the topic below

 <iframe width="760" height="415" src="https://www.youtube.com/embed/a-EcD1AKRag" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>